pr3mar/webgl-lessons/README.txt

     <http://nehe.gamedev.net/>

 The lessons from 11 onwards are not related to the NeHe ones.

-The folders named example01 etc are example code for interesting stuff outside the scope of the tutorial, and have their own README.txt files with details.
+This fork presents adapted version of original lessons with commented code, restructuring of files and folders and some changes in assets.

 Problems seeing the lessons?